One dead, three hurt in Houston-area high school stabbing

 The stabbing was the third such violent incident at a Houston area school this year.
 Fourteen people were stabbed, but none killed, at a community college campus in April, and three people were wounded in a shooting at another community college campus in January.

-(Additional Reporting by Andrea Lorenz; Writing by Brendan O'Brien; Editing by Greg McCune, Bernard Orr, Mary Wisniewski and Ken Wills)
+(Additional Reporting by Andrea Lorenz; Writing by Brendan O'Brien; Editing by Greg McCune, Bernard Orr)